 Wrap up

 A consistent, short deck beats a giant list you never review.
+Start with one topic, keep your cards speakable, and review daily.
 If you want to build a focused deck quickly, try the Spanish flashcards app and start with your latest notes.

 Related articles